opentk/opentk/README.md

 ### 2018-10-19

-Work is well underway on OpenTK 4.0, which targets .Net Core.
+Work is well underway on OpenTK 4.0, which targets .netstandard 2.0.

 We would welcome any contributions!

 [Click here](https://github.com/opentk/opentk/issues/823) to view the tracking issue.